DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] Section "Syntax used to create the variable" includes descriptives of ALL the created variables (see chunk `descriptives`)

+- [ ] The range of all quantitative variables, as appears in the descriptives, **does not exceed** the theoretical range stated in the "Variable description" table

 - [ ] **The interpretation of the syntax in section "Syntax used to create the variable" coincides with the explanation in section "Explanation on how the